cloudbees-core-cd-workshop/workshop-exercises/exercises/intro-pipeline-cb-core.md

   ...
   ```

-  6. The agent is being provisioned from a Kubernetes Pod Template (more on this in the next lesson):
+  ii.
+The agent is being provisioned from a Kubernetes Pod Template (more on this in the next lesson):

   ```
   ...